Spectrum Pricing and Licensing in Africa – Driving Mobile Broadband

 The advantages of licensed mobile services over the secondary unlicensed approach of TVWS include: a more mature and developed ecosystem, better reliability, higher quality of service and increased coverage (due to higher power limits for licensed devices).
 Making TVWS available creates an additional challenge to the band clean-up when the rest of the UHF band starts to unleash for mobile services.

 The “Effective Spectrum Pricing in Africa” report is unprecedented in scope and depth, tracking spectrum assignments across nearly 50 African countries for the period 2010–2019.
 A second report presents the GSMA’s vision for how much mid-band 5G spectrum mobile operators will require between 2025 and 2030.
 It provides options for operators to meet this demand.
-Download them and other useful resources below.
+Download them and other useful resources above.